-If your teammate has Will of the Ancients and you can go squishier, you can raise your damage output against squishies a whole lot with the following changes to the build (causes you to lose Magic Penetration and magic Resistance from Abyssal Scepter):
+If your teammate has Will of the Ancients and you can go squishier, you can raise your damage output against squishies a whole lot with the following changes to the build (causes you to lose Magic Penetration and magic Resistance from Abyssal Mask):

 Remember to always build according to the game.
 I hope this helps you understand situational building a little better.
 The possibilities of how your build looks in the end of the game are many and as I said, NEVER consider any build absolute.

 But how do I know what to build and when?

 Keep a look at the enemy team and your own team: if the enemies have lots of damage, trying to catch up to it rarely works, instead, try building yourself tankier so you can keep the AD carry alive.
 This is because most of the time AD carries do the most of the end game damage.

 If they don't have that much damage, but the problem is rather the tanks killing the carries, build Magic Penetration and utility items.
 If your team doesn't have items like Frozen Heart, Abyssal Mask, Shurelya's Battlesong or Aegis of the Legion, consider buying them and be a walking stack of aura's and actives.

 In all it's simplicity, learn how to counter when enemy builds certain items, but also be careful to build too defensively against them.
 If you theorize long enough, eventually you'll learn what to build in any situation and build it almost by instinct.

 Sometimes the game progresses for so long, that Nashor's Tooth, Boots of Lucidity and Abyssal Mask might lose their grip and need to be swapped to something else.

 At this point you want to most likely get more survivability or Magic Penetration rather than damage.
 Here's a few examples of very late game builds without the previously mentioned items: